elimo-engineering/elimos/README.md

 2. `elimo_playtus_defconfig`, which is a configuration to build the Initium demo as shown in our stands at [various industry events](https://www.electromaker.io/blog/article/hardware-pioneers-2022-elimos-impetus-is-a-highly-connected-module)
    It builds the U-Boot bootloader, Linux kernel, and a richer user-space that includes OpenTyrian and prboom (a Doom emulator).

-3. `elimo_playtus_linux60_defconfig`, which is identical to `elimo_playtus_defconfig`,
-   but based on the Linux kernel v6.0

-4. `elimo_beechat_defconfig`, support for the custom carrier board for the [Beechat](https://beechat.network/) portable mesh hotspot
+3. `elimo_beechat_defconfig`, support for the custom carrier board for the [Beechat](https://beechat.network/) portable mesh hotspot

 ## Getting started